Nonprofit One-Pager: Helpful Tips + Templates

 Written by

-If you’ve ever tried to squeeze your nonprofit’s entire story onto a single page (aka a one-pager), you know how tricky it is.
-The one pager is supposed to be your most straightforward tool, but it often turns into a wall of text with everything and the kitchen sink—something donors simply don’t have the bandwidth to process.
+But if you've ever tried to squeeze your organization's entire story onto a single page, you know how fast it turns into a wall of text with everything and the kitchen sink, something readers simply don't have the bandwidth to process.

 A nonprofit one-pager is less about saying it all and more about saying the right things well.
-Donors and partners don’t need every program detail—they need a high-level or your main message, why it should matter to them, and a clear next step.
+Donors and partners don't need every program detail.
+They need your main message, why it should matter to them, and a clear next step.

 So… How Long Should a One-Pager Be?